 Use effective birth control to prevent pregnancy and sexual transmission of Zika virus.

-The use of an effective form of birth control can prevent unplanned pregnancy and the use of barrier methods such as condoms can prevent the sexual transmission of Zika.
+The use of an effective form of birth control can prevent unplanned pregnancy and the use of barrier methods such as condoms can reduce the risk of sexually transmitted Zika virus infection.
+For more information, see Wisconsin Zika Virus Prevention.

 Breastfeeding is beneficial and safe.